 Making 4D layout design tangible: Use cases of the edddison hardware UI

-Presenter: edddison technologies OG Austria, Thomas Kienzl, CEO, and Anita Sommer, LEGO Group
+Presenter: edddison technologies OG Austria, Thomas Kienzl, CEO, and David Grube Hansen, LEGO Group.

 Thomas Kienzl is an architect and designer by profession and obtained a master’s degree from Technische Universität (TU) in Graz, Austria and Det kongelige Danske Kunstakademi in Copenhagen, Denmark.
 He is the founder of edddison technology, developing the interactive software for Plant Simulation, and the studio 3D-Schmiede (formerly Kommerz), specializing in producing 3D Visualization for the AEC industry.
 For 25 years the companies have accomplished a lot.
 More than 1000 projects have been successfully implemented for over 100 customers

 Presentation summary: edddison is an add-on for Tecnomatix Plant Simulation.
 It enables non-technical people to navigate and interact with a 3D model and use the key features of Plant Simulation.
 The simplicity of the solution allows you to involve customers, managers and colleagues in the planning and design process.
 Made for people who want to plan and present better with Tecnomatix Plant Simulation.
 For 25 years the companies have accomplished a lot.
 They have implemented quite several impressive customer projects, won prestigious awards, and presented at globally-renowned trade shows.
 With his team, he has been working successfully for several well-known companies such as: Nokia, Red Bull, City of Vienna, Graz, Istanbul, Daimler, Egger Wood, Magna, ÖBB, Permasteelisa, Tesla, EDF and others.